aaronlamz/navpress/README.md

 ## Quick Start

+### Fork repository and deploy to gihub pages

+1. Fork this repository by clicking the "Fork" button at the top right corner of this page.
+2. Go to your forked repository's settings on GitHub.Scroll down to the "GitHub Pages" section.
+3. Under "Source", select the `gh-pages` branch from the dropdown menu.
+4. Click "Save".

+After a few minutes, your site should be available at `https://<your-github-username>.github.io/navpress/`.

+## Customize Development

 ### 1. Create a Configuration File

 Create a `navpress.config.js` file in the root directory of your project and define your navigation and sidebar: